resources index

 Paco de Antequera

-Manuel Parrilla (1945-2009) recorded this with Tía Anica La Piriñaca in 1962 ("Qué malina era tu madre").
-This technique and picado were among Manuel's strong points, especially por bulerías.
+Manuel Parrilla (1945–2009) recorded this with tía Anica la Piriñaca in 1962 ("Qué malina era tu madre").
+Manuel excelled in this technique and picado.
 Capo at the third fret.
-The idea is heard at 2:54.

 (click here to listen)